How to Prepare for SAT Test

 - How many times have you taken it?

 - When will you take it?

-The student will be guided on how to prepare for SAT test based on the answers he/she provides to the above questions.
-Besides recommending a study plan for the students, this official website also offers valuable SAT preparation guidelines and practice questions for free.
+The student will be guided on how to get ready for the test based on the answers he/she provides to the above questions.
+Besides recommending a study plan for the students, this official website also offers valuable preparation guidelines and practice questions for free.

-Students can also find valuable tips for each SAT section at the following links:
+Students can also find valuable tips for each test section at the following links:

 - The Official SAT Study Guide (TM): Second Edition